doubleW1985/Web-Crawler-and-Visualization-for-Exchange-Rate-and-TAIEX-in-Python/README.md

-## Crawling Exchange Rate and Stock Market information with Python, then Visualization
+## Web Crawler and Visualization for Exchange Rate and TAIEX in Python

 * /Python crawler_FXvsTAIEX/`fullCrawler_FX.py`
   <br>